-WHAT TEMPERATURE DO YOU COOK BACON IN THE OVEN?
+WHAT TEMPERATURE DO YOU USE?

 I put my bacon in the oven at 400F and it takes about 15 minutes to cook to my liking.
 If you use thinner bacon, it will cook quicker so be sure to keep an eye on it.
 I would check it every 5 minutes just to be safe.

 Now you can lay it out on paper towels to drain off the grease.

 - 8-9 Slices bacon

-- You can line your baking sheet with a wire rack, parchment paper, or foil.
+- PARCHMENT PAPER OR FOIL - You can line your baking sheet with a wire rack, parchment paper, or foil.
 The parchment paper and foil will aid with cleanup and the wire rack will help you avoid draining on paper towels.

-- Store leftover bacon in an airtight container in the refrigerator for up to 1 week.
+- STORE COOKED BACON - Store leftover bacon in an airtight container in the refrigerator for up to 1 week.

 - FREEZE COOKED BACON - Cook as much bacon as you like according to the above directions and let cool.
 Line a sheet pan with wax paper or parchment paper and place the bacon on the pan in a single layer.
 Continue with the paper and a layer of bacon up to 3 thick.
 Place in the freezer and freeze for 2 hours.
 Transfer the frozen bacon to a freezer bag or container and keep frozen for up to 3 months.
 TO SERVE: microwave for 30 seconds and serve.